hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion, name etc.
+- This file contains the information about the chart such as apiversion, appversion, name, etc.

 #### files
 - This folder contains the configuration files needed for bridge.